gaboreszaki/NorthWebDeployer/README.md

 GIT_DEPLOYMENT_KEY_PATH="~/.ssh/xy-project"
 ```

-To verify the changes you sould run de deployment as normal, but in therminal you sould be able to see the following: "Key found!
+To verify the changes you should run de deployment as normal, but in therminal you sould be able to see the following: "Key found!
 Utilising identity for ssh." and "Cloning started from private repository"

 ## Breaking changes:
 v0.7 - git url in the config must be an ssh